Skip to content

 Pop-up nightclubs at festivals, EDM events, and seasonal venues run even stricter scanning than permanent clubs.
 The temporary licensing for these events typically requires the operator to scan and log every entry, and the licensing authority can audit the logs after the event.
 Event security companies that staff these events usually carry their own scanner systems.

 The result is a higher refusal rate at festival check-in than at most permanent venues.
 The temporary licensing also gives operators less flexibility to overlook a borderline ID, since their record-keeping is subject to direct regulatory review.
+For the closest comparable check culture in a permanent venue, see fake IDs at casinos, where the scanner intensity and incident-logging are the closest match to a club door.
+For the off-premise alcohol side of the same enforcement culture, see fake IDs at the liquor store.

 Frequently Asked Questions